sophiegsmith/bulk-project/README.md

 ## Change log
 * [`SophieS`]restored readme from trying to fix merge comflicts
 * [`SophieS`] Added `stories.md` Ten agile stories which include their descriptions, associated tasks, and story points
+* [`Will`] created the Uis for login page and allowed capability for group members to login, added Ui for adminmainpage, added UI for member information, added ui for sales information
+* [`Will`] helped with merging conflicts

 # 05/16/2023 (retroactive change log)
 ## Change log